yabusygin/rttp/doc/specification.md

 scenario.
 This test setup process is too slow and CPU/memory consuming to run many short and simple template tests.

-This document defines a protocol for testing Ansible templates.
+This document defines a specification for testing Ansible templates.
 The testing approach, that lacks the above limitations of the existing tools, is described.
 The specification of test definitions is provided in order to facilitate the development of interoperable test runners that implement the described apporach.